You have many options to get help for this class:

 Grades are not curved or adjusted.

-If you feel your homework, lab, or exam was graded incorrectly, you have one week from the date it was returned to discuss it with the course staff.
-(Homework and exams are returned in discussion sections.
-It is your responsibility to attend and collect your graded work.)
+If you feel your homework, lab, or exam was graded incorrectly, you have one week from the date it was returned to discuss it with the instructor (please don’t email your TA about grades!).
 After one week, grading is final except for exceptional circumstances.
 You may not simply ask for a re-grade, but instead must justify to the staff why the grading was done incorrectly.
-Also, by disputing any grading, you agree to allow the course staff to review the entire homework or exam for other errors missed during grading.
+Also, by disputing any grading, you agree to allow the instructor to review the entire homework or exam for other errors missed during grading.

 You are expected to attend all lectures and discussions.
 Failure to do so may not have a direct effect on your course grade, but will likely have a significant indirect effect.
 Any known or potential extracurricular conflicts should be discussed in person with the instructor during the first week of classes, or as soon as they arise.